zahidalidev/CS-Material/Web & ROR.md

 - Name servers translate the domain name into an IP address, connecting information that's easy for humans to understand with information that's easy for computers to understand.
 - A nameserver, also referred to as “name server,” is a server designed to translate domain names into IP addresses.
 It handles queries from clients, like a computer or tablet, about the location of a domain name and its services on the DNS servers.
 Any server that has DNS software can be considered a nameserver.

+# Rails

+### What's Rails?
+- Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Controller (MVC) pattern.
+Understanding the MVC pattern is key to understanding Rails.
+MVC divides your application into three layers: Model, View, and Controller, each with a specific responsibility.

+### Model layer
+- The Model layer represents the domain model (such as Account, Product, Person, Post, etc.) and encapsulates the business logic specific to your application.
+In Rails, database-backed model classes are derived from ActiveRecord::Base.
+Active Record allows you to present the data from database rows as objects and embellish these data objects with business logic methods.
+Although most Rails models are backed by a database, models can also be ordinary Ruby classes, or Ruby classes that implement a set of interfaces as provided by the Active Model module.

+### View layer
+- The View layer is composed of "templates" that are responsible for providing appropriate representations of your application's resources.
+Templates can come in a variety of formats, but most view templates are HTML with embedded Ruby code (ERB files).
+Views are typically rendered to generate a controller response or to generate the body of an email.
+In Rails, View generation is handled by Action View.

+### Controller layer
+- The Controller layer is responsible for handling incoming HTTP requests and providing a suitable response.
+Usually, this means returning HTML, but Rails controllers can also generate XML, JSON, PDFs, mobile-specific views, and more.
+Controllers load and manipulate models, and render view templates in order to generate the appropriate HTTP response.
+In Rails, incoming requests are routed by Action Dispatch to an appropriate controller, and controller classes are derived from ActionController::Base.
+Action Dispatch and Action Controller are bundled together in Action Pack.